 Preparation of the Dissertation.
 While in the field, students will maintain contact with their dissertation advisor and continue to be enrolled in absentia at the University.
 Preparation of the dissertation will be done in close consultation with the advisor.
 The dissertation itself should be based upon original research, typically involving field or laboratory work.
 It must be written in fully professional and publishable style, appropriate to the sub-field of specialization and adhering to the University of Oregon Thesis and Dissertation Style and Policy Manual, which can be found here: http://gradschool.uoregon.edu/policies-procedures/doctoral/dissertation

 Presentation of the Dissertation.
 All members of the dissertation committee read the dissertation before it enters final draft in order that the student may make revisions before undertaking the final typing.
 The student should make drafts of the dissertation available to the committee in a timely fashion according to an agreed upon schedule, and the committee should provide feedback to the student in a timely manner.
 A complete revised draft of the dissertation must be distributed to all committee members at least three weeks before the candidate can take action to schedule the oral defense.
 The chair of the student’s committee will confer with the committee to decide whether the defense should be scheduled.
-After the committee has agreed that the dissertation is defensible, the student must orally present and defend the dissertation before the committee and such faculty, advanced graduate students, and others as desire to attend.
+After the committee has agreed that the dissertation is defensible, the student must orally present and defend the dissertation before the committee and such faculty, graduate students, and others as desire to attend.
 Dissertation defenses are open to the public.

-The decision upon the dissertation is made by the dissertation committee alone.
+The decision on the dissertation is made by the dissertation committee alone.
 Upon its positive recommendation to the Dean of the Graduate School, and with the fulfillment of all other requirements, the candidate is awarded the Ph.D. degree.

 No candidate can be recommended for the degree until the minimum Graduate School requirements for credits, residence, study, and the skills requirements set forth by the Department have been satisfied.